leestott/ResponsibleAI/README.md

 ## Install Responsible AI Requirements

-Each notebook contains an environment.yml file listing all the necessary python libraries which are associated and required for the notebook execution.
+Each notebook contains an environment.yml file listing all the necessary python libraries which are associated and required for the notebook execution.We recommend you use a conda environment.

+Here is the basic recipe for using Conda to manage a project specific software stack.
+(base) $ cd project-dir
+(base) $ conda env create --prefix ./env --file environment.yml (base) $ conda activate ./env # activate the environment (/path/to/env) $ conda deactivate # done working on project (for now!)

+There are more details below on creating your conda environment

 ### Libraries Required

 The following libraries are required

 - pylint
 - numpy